Domain-specific modeling: Tool support for domain-specific languages

 Many General-Purpose Modeling languages already have tool support available in the form of CASE tools.
-Domain-specific language languages tend to have too small a market size to support the construction of a bespoke CASE tool from scratch.
-Instead, most tool support for domain-specific language languages is built based on existing domain-specific language frameworks or through domain-specific language environments.
+Domain-specific languages tend to have too small a market size to support the construction of a bespoke CASE tool from scratch.
+Instead, most tool support for domain-specific languages is built based on existing domain-specific language frameworks or through domain-specific language environments.

 A domain-specific language environment may be thought of as a metamodeling tool, i.e., a modeling tool used to define a modeling tool or CASE tool.
 The resulting tool may either work within the domain-specific language environment, or less commonly be produced as a separate stand-alone program.
 In the more common case, the domain-specific language environment supports an additional layer of abstraction when compared to a traditional CASE tool.

 Using a domain-specific language environment can significantly lower the cost of obtaining tool support for a domain-specific language, since a well-designed domain-specific language environment will automate the creation of program parts that are costly to build from scratch, such as domain-specific editors, browsers and components.
 The domain expert only needs to specify the domain specific constructs and rules, and the domain-specific language environment provides a modeling tool tailored for the target domain.

 Most existing domain-specific language takes place with domain-specific language environments, either commercial such as MetaEdit+ or Actifsource, open source such as GEMS, or academic such as GME.
 The increasing popularity of domain-specific language has led to domain-specific language frameworks being added to existing IDEs, e.g. Eclipse Modeling Project (EMP) with EMF and GMF, or in Microsoft's DSL Tools for Software Factories.